2140data/react-btcpay-paybutton/README.md

 #### `currency`
 - **Type**: `String`
+- **Use With**: `currencyOptions`
 - **Required**: No (Optional)
 - **Description**: Determines the default currency used for payments.
 This is the currency in which the payment amount will be displayed.
 - **Default**: 'SATS'.
 Other options like 'BTC', 'USD' can be added and must be included in `currencyOptions`.

 :warning: **IMPORTANT** :warning:
-If you change the default currency, you are responsible for providing your own currency conversion logic!
+If you change the default currency, you must set a 'Preferred Price Source' in BTCPay Server under Store Settings > Rates.

 <a id="details-currency-options"></a>

 #### `currencyOptions`
 - **Type**: `Array of Strings`
+- **Use With**: `currency`
 - **Required**: No (Optional)
 - **Description**: Defines the list of currencies that will be available in the dropdown for the user to select.
 This should be used in conjunction with the `currency` prop.
 - **Default**: ['SATS'].
 You can extend the array to include other currencies like ['SATS', 'BTC', 'USD'].

 :warning: **IMPORTANT** :warning:
-If you add new currencies, you are responsible for providing your own currency conversion logic!
+If you add new currencies, you must set a 'Preferred Price Source' in BTCPay Server under Store Settings > Rates.

 #### `defaultPaymentMethod`
 - **Type**: `String`